On my first Father’s Day without you, I tender these words enveloped in the unconditional love that you endowed me with.

 Conditioning myself not to pick up the phone to call or send a text has been one of those battles that I lose on occasion – as my naivete convinced me that you wouldn’t leave so soon.

-Truth be told, I’ve been a host to those big round tears that hit the floor with concussive force while they haunt me with their echoes.
+Truth be told, I’ve been a host to those big round tears that hit the floor with concussive force while haunting me with their echoes.

 One day, I cried so much that one of my contacts washed away (I thought they were supposed to float on tears).